AkshithaPerumala/Smart_Travelling_Plan/README.md

 # 🧭 Smart Travelling Plan – Travel Itinerary Generator

-A data-driven Flask web app that generates optimized travel itineraries based on city, duration and category preferences using a dataset of tourist places.
+A data-driven Flask web app that generates optimized travel itineraries based on city, duration, and category preferences using a dataset of tourist places.
 It uses KMeans clustering to group nearby attractions and visualizes routes on interactive maps with Folium.

 ---

 ## 🚀 Features

 - Recommends top tourist places using real travel dataset (ratings, votes, categories)
 - Groups nearby places with KMeans for efficient day-wise planning
 - Generates daily itineraries with interactive Folium maps
 - Fully responsive UI with dynamic filtering and smooth user flow

 ---